djgroen/student-resources/docs/python-abm.rst

 Defining a single person
 ------------------------

-We first start by defining a simple class which describes a refugee.
+We first start by defining a simple class which describes a person.
 Let's name this class "Person", so that we could choose to reuse the class for other simulation purposes.
 ::